Kyle-Jeynes/Laravel-Dockerized/README.md

 # FAQ

 - I get a HTTP over HTTPS error
   Please see [Issue #3](https://github.com/Kyle-Jeynes/Laravel-Dockerized/issues/3) that solves this.
+Newest update now fixes this issue so it is advised to update.

 - Laravel `$request->ip()` returns a private IPV4 address and not the real ip.
   We're looking into using `X-Forward-For` headers to fix this Nginx issue.
 For now, the real IP can be resolved at `$_SERVER['HTTP_X_REAL_IP']`.